InCom-0/incplot/README.md

 ## Hints, tips and tricks ##
 ### Autoguessing ###

-Incplot tries to be smart and makes an educated guess as to what it is the user wants displayed.
+Incplot tries to be smart and makes an educated heuristic guess as to what it is the user wants displayed.
 However, it may not always succeed in guessing or guessing right.
 For this reason it is usually best to pipe in only the data (ie. the data columns) that the user wants displayed.
 It is especially not advisable to pipe in entire 'databases' worth of data of dozens of columns.
-If that is what the user is starting with it is generally better to use some dataframes library or the tools/features provided by your shell to do the heavy data wrangling upfront before piping the data into incplot.
+If that is what the user is starting with it is generally advisable to use some dataframes library or the tools/features provided by your shell to do the heavy data wrangling upfront before piping the data into incplot.

 ### Plot types ###
 Scatter plots tend to work better in smaller plot sizes (the dots are more 'densely' packed then which is typically visually nicer)

 (Multi)line plots tend to work better in larger plot sizes (fullscreen even)

 Horizontal bar plots (stacked or regular) have most of their width fully dependant on the data itself (ie. number of rows and number of value series selected).
-In practice this is a limiting factor for many datasets when using these plot types because the terminal windows 'runs outs of' columns very quickly.
+In practice this is a limiting factor for many datasets when using these plot types because the terminal window 'runs outs of' columns very quickly.

 Vertical bar plots have their height fully dependant on the data itself (similarly to horizontal bar plots).
-However, terminal windows can scroll and so it is not really problematic.
+However, terminal windows can scroll and so this is considered non-problematic.

 ### Extreme values ###
 The common case of having extreme values in the data that would normally prevent drawing 'nice' and useful plots can be taken care of with the optional [-e VAR] command line parameter which instructs incplot to filter out all observations (ie. rows) with any value above and below VAR standard deviations from mean.
 Defaults to [-e 6]. [-e 0] turns this feature off.